Lautenschlager-id/transfromage/docs/Events.md

 >{
 >	[i] = {
 >		name = "", -- The name of the object.
->		totalPlayers = 0 -- The quantity of players in the object counter.
+>		totalPlayers = 0 -- Number of players in the object counter.
 (Might be a string)
 >	}
 >}
 >```